of the Craziest Pizza Toppings in America

 Thin crust or deep dish?
 Plain cheese or loaded with toppings?
 Wood-fired or coal-fired?
 No matter how you slice it, we rarely meet a pizza that we don’t love.
 It’s one of America’s most obsessed-about foods for a reason.

-In celebration of National Pizza Month (October), we scoured the nation for pizzerias that are taking toppings to outrageous new heights.
+To celebrate pizza in all its cheesy glory, the Foodgōd team scoured the nation for pizzerias that are taking toppings to outrageous new heights.
 Here are twenty ’zas with wildly unconventional ingredients sure to tantalize your tastebuds—and that we actually want to eat.

 Buffalo Tater Tots